 WALK ME THROUGH THE USER EXPERIENCE:

-CRUCIAL: WHO ARE THE COMPETITORS?
+WHO ARE YOUR COMPETITORS?

 WHAT ARE THE KEY DIFFERENTIATORS BETWEEN YOU AND OTHER PLAYERS?